Consumer edition active

 • In severe cases, surgery is required to remove the damaged intestine.

-Over 90% of cases of necrotizing enterocolitis occur in preterm (premature) newborns.
 Necrotizing enterocolitis may occur in clusters or as outbreaks in neonatal intensive care units (NICUs).
-Sometimes these outbreaks can be linked to specific bacteria (such as E. coli), but often the cause is not known.
+Sometimes these outbreaks can be linked to specific bacteria (such as E. coli) or a virus, but often the microorganism is not known.

 Risk factors for necrotizing enterocolitis